ZackMason/windows-cpp-guide/README.md

     ...
 }

 ```

 Using a structure such as this allows for static type checking, the ability to call constexpr engine functions, store const pointers, and even create hierarchies.
-Combining unions/variants and optionals allows for storing a large variety of data, that is fairly easy to reflect on later when it comes to instantiating these "Prefabs" If you ensure that your struct is mem copyable, you can even write and load the structs as binary straight to disk.
+Combining unions/variants and optionals allows for storing a large variety of data, that is fairly easy to reflect on later when it comes to instantiating these "Prefabs".
+If you ensure that your struct is mem copyable, you can even write and load the structs as binary straight to disk.
+One thing you might find annoying is that fields need to be listed in order, but I find that this helps keeps all of the data consistent and easy to read.
+Another thing that you could do is load these symbols from a dll, perhaps for modding.

 # Hot Takes